Last updated on June 14th, 2022 at 07:18 am

 - Stop when you have stretched as far as your hamstrings will allow.

 - Breathe in and then breathe out as you roll back down to the starting position.
 Again, focus on segmental control – return one vertebra at a time onto the floor.

 Once you can do the roll up, keep practising regularly to keep your abs in shape.

-Sign up for My Fitness Planner updates and get a free printable download of the 4 stages e-mailed to you
+Sign up for My Fitness Planner updates and get a link to the Pilates roll up PDF printable e-mailed to you.

 The first will ask you for a one-click confirmation of your subscription

 Once you’ve confirmed, you’ll get a second e-mail with a link to your download and a separate welcome e-mail